The item you just added is unavailable. Please select another product or variant.

 -Use with lip gloss to create a lip color

 Some other lines of loose pigments work in the same way.
 Not all do, it depends on what bases are used.
-Ben Nye's Eye Dusts do and so the pigments by Too High Cosmetics.
+Ben Nye's Eye Dusts do also.